 The Center for Media Initiatives (CMI) in the new Stetson/Sawyer will be an animated new hub of creative activity run by about one quarter of the Office for Information Technology (OIT) staff.
 From their new home on the north side of campus OIT staff from both Desktop Systems and Instructional Technology will provide multiple levels of support from solving basic problems to complex multi-media production.
-We are very excited by this opportunity to provide better services in an attractive and convenient new facility, which is scheduled to open in fall 2014.
+We are very excited by this opportunity to provide better services in an attractive and convenient new facility, which is scheduled to open in summer 2014.

 The Center for Media Initiatives